merlinscholz/scholz.ruhr/content/post/evolution.md

 ---
-title: "The Evolution of the Homelab"
-date: 2020-02-07T15:01:06.000Z
+date: "2020-02-07T15:01:06.000Z"
-draft: false
+draft: true
-summary: "In the beginning, there was... well, nothing.
+summary: In the beginning, there was... well, nothing.
 After playing around with desktop computers, servers, and many, many VMs as long as I can think, I never really managed to permanently self-host something myself.
-This is its evolution."
+This is its evolution.
+title: The Evolution of the Homelab
 ---

 In the beginning, there was... well, nothing.
 After playing around with desktop computers, servers, and many, many VMs as long as I can think, I never really managed to permanently self-host something myself.
 This is its evolution.